yuki-kimoto/winmorbo/README.md

 ## Excecute winmorbo.bat

-morbo web server can't recevie TERM process well in Windows, so you can't send Ctrl + C signal to morbo server.

-To resolve this problem , It is good to use **start** command to excecute winmorbo.bat.
+Execute the following comman

 You don't specify **.bat** extension because this is windows batch file.

-Your Mojolicious application is **app.pl**.
+In this example, Mojolicious application is **app.pl**.

-    start winmorbo app.pl
+    winmorbo app.pl

 If you the follwoing window, it is success.

     C:\Users\kimot\labo>cmd /C perl -x -S winmorbo app.pl Server available at http://127.0.0.1:3000

+If you stop Mojolicious application, you can use Ctrl + C.

 ## FAQ